 Can my spouse obtain AER assistance if I’m deployed or TDY?

-Is there a dollar limit on AER Assistance?
+Is there a dollar limit on AER assistance?

-Some categories of assistance have dollar limits while others have requirements related to grants versus loans.
+Some categories of assistance have dollar limits and other categories have requirements related to grants versus loans.

 Do I have to contribute to AER to receive assistance?